Akif Gurbanov

-Akif Gurbanov (born 3 August 1981, Georgia) is an Azerbaijani politician and political activist; a member of the Central Election Commission (2006–2016); founder and leader of the Institute for Democratic Initiatives (IDI); founder of several independent media outlets, including "Fakt Yoxla" and "Toplum TV"; one of the founders of the Third Republic Platform and its chairman since 2024.
+Akif Gurbanov (Akif Qurbanov; born 3 August 1981, Georgia) is an Azerbaijani politician and political activist; a member of the Central Election Commission (2006–2016); founder and leader of the Institute for Democratic Initiatives (IDI); founder of several independent media outlets, including "Fakt Yoxla" and "Toplum TV"; one of the founders of the Third Republic Platform and its chairman since 2024.

 On 7 March 2024, he was arrested under Article 206.3.2 of the Criminal Code (smuggling), and was recognized as a political prisoner by local and international human rights organizations.
 Calls for his release were made to Azerbaijan by international human rights organizations.

 He is currently held in the Pre-trial Detention Center of the Penitentiary Service of the Ministry of Justice.

 Early life and education

 Gurbanov was born in 1981 in Georgia.
 He graduated from Zangi High School No. 289 in 1998.
 From 1998 to 2004, he pursued higher education in the medical school and preventive medicine at Azerbaijan Medical University.
 In 2008, he completed the School of Politics at the Council of Europe in Strasbourg, France.
 From 2013 to 2016, he studied law at the Faculty of Law at V. N. Karazin Kharkiv National University.
 In 2014, he participated in the United States' "Open World Program."

 He is married with three children.